Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Literature

-Subotiště | |||||
+Subotiště

 Background

-Subotiště can not be identified with certainty as there is no railway station carrying this name in southern Bosnia.
-The general is therefore probably talking about "the station Subotica on the South Hungarian Railway".
-This city is an important railway hub on the line between Budapest and Belgrade, and many troop transport trains passed through it early in the war.
-Since 1920 the city has been part of Serbia, but the majority of the population are still etthnic Hungarians.
+The general is therefore probably referring to Subotica (Hun.
+Szabadka) on the South Hungarian Railway.
+The city is an important railway junction, being on the line between Budapest and Belgrade, and many troop transport trains passed through early in the war.

 Quote(s) from the novel

-[III.2] Při revisi stanice Subotiště na jižní dráze bosenské zjistil jsem, že šest ešalonů nedostalo večeři, poněvadž o ni zapomněli velitelé ešalonů žádat. Šestkrát se na stanici vařil guláš s brambory, a nikdo o něj nežádal.
+[III.2] Při revisi stanice Sabotišti na jižní dráze bosenské zjistil jsem, že šest ešalonů nedostalo večeři, poněvadž o ni zapomněli velitelé ešalonů žádat. Šestkrát se na stanici vařil guláš s brambory, a nikdo o něj nežádal.

-Watian | |||||
+Watian

 Background